jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Display Buyer Showing Schedule for a Specific Day (Daily Showing Schedule Page)

-As a buyer, I want to see my showing schedule for a specific day on a **Daily Showing Schedule Page**.
+As a potential home buyer, I want to see my showing schedule for a specific day on a **Daily Showing Schedule Page**.

 Selecting an item on the Showing Schedule provides the user with the following options: